Plasterboard Repair – How to fix loose drywall anchor

 Trade Pack of 25 GeeFix Plasterboard Fixings

-£18.87GeeFix Plasterboard Fixings are a versatile plasterboard drywall anchor fixing with unrivaled strength and is suitable for all types of material including plasterboard, hardboard, plywood, sheet metal, chipboard, mdf, lath, plaster and other materials.
+£18.87GeeFix plasterboard fixings are a versatile plasterboard drywall anchor fixing with unrivaled strength and is suitable for all types of material including plasterboard, hardboard, plywood, sheet metal, chipboard, mdf, lath, plaster and other materials.
 Ideal for mounting heavy items such as flat screen TVs, radiators onto plasterboard cavity walls.

 Trade Pack of 50 GeeFix Plasterboard Fixings